villez/rbcal/README.md

 The ~/.rbcal configuration file is a simple text file that lists dates that should be highlighted.
-The dates are listed each on their own row with the format `day month [year]`, meaning that year is optional, and if it's not given, the date is highlighted for all years.
+The dates are listed each on their own row with the format `day month [year]`, meaning that the year is optional, and if it's not provided, the date is highlighted for all years.
 There's no annotation for the dates, as in the calendar display there's no room for showing the reason for highlighting each day.
 This feature isn't meant to be a replacement for a full-blown calendar app with appointments, alerts etc., just reminders that certain dates are noteworthy.

-## Future Features
+## Future Development

 No active further development planned, but possible enhancements could include:

+ * possibility to display a month range across different years, such as 11-2013 - 03-2014
  * options to suppress/customize color output
- * other output formatting options (e.g. specifying the number of columns)
+ * other output formatting options (e.g. specifying the number of columns, leaving out week numbers)
- * possibility to display a month range across different years, such as 11-2013 - 03-2014

 ## Copyright & License